Global Mind Tests

 What does this test measure?

 This test measures typing speed, typing accuracy, and the ability to keep speed under control without letting errors rise too much.
-The main metrics are WPM (words per minute), CPM (characters per minute), accuracy, and the final score, while the error stats help show whether your weak point is speed, consistency, or specific letters.
+The main metrics are WPM, CPM, accuracy, and the final score, while the error stats help show whether your weak point is speed, consistency, or specific letters.

 How to interpret your score

 Do not judge the result by WPM alone.
 A high WPM with many mistakes is usually worse than a slightly lower WPM with strong accuracy.
-In practice, the most useful pattern is this: speed shows how fast you can type, accuracy shows how controlled your typing is, and score shows the balance between both.
+In practice, speed shows how fast you can type, accuracy shows how controlled your typing is, and score shows the balance between both.

 What skills can this improve?

 Repeated practice can improve finger movement consistency, keyboard familiarity, rhythm, and automatic letter-to-finger mapping.
-Touch-typing training is commonly used specifically to improve speed while maintaining accuracy, and research also suggests that experienced typists rely less on looking down at the keyboard.
+Touch-typing training is commonly used to improve speed while maintaining accuracy.

 Touch typing finger placement chart showing which fingers should press each keyboard key